This is how the cover art of Defender of the Crown (1986) was made5 augusti, 2013 av: Jimmy Wilhelmsson

 For other articles in English click here.

-Did you know that I am writing a book on Commodore 64 and the generation that grew up with the first social computer the world had ever seen?
+Did you know that I have written a book on Commodore 64 and the generation that grew up with the first social computer the world had ever seen?

 Register here to get notified when it is available in English.

 Dessa söktermer har folk exempelvis använt för att hitta denna sida:

 - Ingen har hittat till denna sida via sökmotorer - än...